All-Wheel Steering Systems Indicators

 • Otherwise, you can return to our main Picture Symbols page and scan again!

-This image belongs to another manufacturer using All Wheel Steering, but has the wheels turned in opposite directions.
+This image belongs to GMC using All Wheel Steering in the Hummer, but has the wheels turned in opposite directions.
 The line struck through denotes that the vehicle is in CrabWalk mode (click for more and see below) or a fault in the system if CrabWalk is not active.
 To the driver, either may look like random lines in a stick figure.

 Seeing one of these symbols at any time other than startup indicates a problem with the All Wheel Steering system.
 The fault may limit the vehicle’s speed to 50 mph or less and you will need your dealer or authorized service center to attend to it.